Alex has been an online sports and pop culture writer for five years. When he's not writing about sports, Alex is an

 Big John Studd (1989)

 Studd accomplished nothing after this.
 At the time, the Rumble was nothing but bragging rights.
 In fact, this was the first PPV Royal Rumble.
 According to rumor, Studd winning the Rumble was meant to be the catalyst for a big push.
 But it just didn’t happen.
 He only refereed a match at Wrestlemania V and retired by the end of the year.
-He came back after years of being absent only to bail shortly after.
+This was a comeback match for Studd, but he retired shortly after with hardly a mark on the company.

 Mr. McMahon (1999)

 Ah, here’s the obvious choice.
 McMahon is a non-wrestler.
 He won after being an observer for most of the match and only eliminated one person.
 Lastly, 1999 was one of the worst Rumbles ever as it was filled with a lot of mooks.
 So why isn’t McMahon the absolute bottom?
 This was part of his red-hot feud with Austin.
 So at least it accomplished something.
 Also, for better or worse, he did win the WWE Championship in the same year he won the Rumble—not something all winners can say.

 It’s hard to shake the impression that Batista winning the Rumble was just WWE trying to cash in on his appearance in Guardians of the Galaxy.
 Batista’s return as a babyface didn’t exactly win over crowds.
 When he won the Rumble, fans weren’t exactly enthralled.
 WWE eventually course-corrected and inserted Daniel Bryan into the Wrestlemania main event.
 If I can give any faint praise to this win, Daniel Bryan having to face two titans was a much better story than if it had just been Bryan-Orton redux.
 Even after Bryan abdicated the title due to injury, Batista didn’t win the gold.
 Instead, he took his ball and marched off to Hollywood.